tydianin/Dev_Notes/README.md

 # A place for me to take notes as I grow into a developer.

 ## Odin Project Progress
-Foundations - Links and Images
+HTML Foundations - Commit Messages

 ## Git Cheatsheet
 Remote Repository: